NicEastvillage/RLBot-Beast/README.md

 # Beast from the East
-A python bot for Rocket League using the framework [RLBot](https://github.com/RLBot/RLBot).
+A python offline bot for Rocket League using the framework [RLBot](https://github.com/RLBot/RLBot).

-For strategy it uses utility theory (also called AI response curves) which it does pretty well.
-However, while it excels at positioning and aiming it currently never jumps (so no dodges or aerials).
+Designed for 1v1 soccer.

-It will participate in the Rocket League Bot Tournament August 2018.
+It participated in the Rocket League Bot Tournament August 2018 and got #9 place in 1v1 and #5 place in 2v2 with random teammates.

 ## How to run